Articles

 Supporting reasons: Identified as a pullback resistance, indicating a potential area where selling pressures could intensify.

-Supporting reasons: Identified as an overlap support that aligns close to the 78.6% Fibonacci projection, indicating a potential level where price could find support once more.
+Supporting reasons: Identified as a pullback support that aligns close to the 127.2% Fibonacci extension and the 100% Fibonacci projection, indicating a potential area where the price could stabilize once more.

 Potential Direction: Bullish